zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/aws/amazon-bedrock.md

 #### Sync Models {#sync-models}

 The `Sync Models` activity allows you to retrieve and store metadata about available models on Amazon Bedrock in your app's database.
-The model information is persistent in the `BedrockDeployedModel` entity.
+The model information is persistent in the `BedrockDeployedModel` entity which is mandatory for chat completions or embeddings operations from GenAI Commons.

 Information about the model's input modalities are stored as associations to the `InputModality` entity and its output modality is stored to the `OutputModality` attribute.
 The input modality describes which form of data can be sent to the model.